MikeTaylor/firefly/doc/ecosystem.md

 Part of the role of the Technical Council is to enforce the standards they consider appropriate for modules in the second category.
 But it's no part of their role to mandate the tools and approaches used by other teams to make modules that can be furnished via other FOLIO repos.

+## Some possible issues

+### Docker namespaces

+We can store Docker container artifacts on Dockerhub rather than going to all the trouble of running our own hub.
+But we might want to create a separate Docker namespace for our FOLIO modules.

+### NPM namespaces

+Similarly, we will want to use an Index Data namespace in NPM for the UI modules that we release via our own FOLIO repo.
+We will need to register that namespace, which is [not quite a trivial process](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).

+### Namespaces in Stripes

+We may need to modify Stripes so it can run our non-`@folio`-namespaced modules.
+We can probably easily enough make a one-line tweak (either in code or in config, we're not sure which) to enable any specific additional namespace, such as `@indexdata`, but we would rather make it open for any organization to use its own NPM namespace.
+(At present, Stripes decides what modules to transpile based on what namespace they are in, which is clearly wrong -- but we think this applies only in the case of pure libraries, not modules, so this will probably not _immediately_ cause us problem.)

+### App store metadata

+For the putative app-store, we will want to present pages about modules analogous to how Apple's app-store shows pages about its products, or how Steam shows pages about games.
+In the short term, at least, the only information we will have to hand is what's in the module descriptors.
+That gives is basic information and dependencies, but we will also want human-readable information.
+We think there is a space in module descriptors to store arbitrary metadata, so we can come up with a convention for using that.
+We will need to modify how `stripes mod descriptor` works so it passes through relevant fields from the NPM package file into the generate module descriptor.